ZhiZheng0889/Zhi_Zheng_final_project/project-03/Zheng_project_03.md

 ## $ n      <int> 3, 2, 2, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, …
 ```

+*Explanation*: This chunk tokenizes the comments into bigrams, filters out stop words, counts the occurrences of each bigram, and prepares the data for network analysis.

+## Network Visualization

+Calculate the degree centrality of the nodes and create a network plot to visualize the connections between commonly used bigrams.

+### Explanation:

+1.  **Separate Bigrams for Graph**:

+    -   The bigrams are separated back into two words to create the edges of the graph.

+2.  **Create Graph Object**:

+    -   A graph object is created from the bigram data using the `graph_from_data_frame` function.

+3.  **Calculate Degree Centrality**:

+    -   The degree centrality of each node (word) in the graph is calculated.
+Degree centrality measures the number of connections (edges) each node has.

+4.  **Create Network Plot**:

+    -   A network plot is created using the `ggraph` package.

+    -   Edges are visualized with varying widths and transparency based on the frequency of the bigrams.

+    -   Nodes are sized and colored based on their degree centrality.

+    -   Text labels for the nodes are added using `geom_text_repel` to avoid overlap.

+    -   The plot is styled with a minimal theme and an ivory background for visual appeal.

 ```r
 # Separate bigram back into two words for graph